edizmetin/ZygorGuidesViewer/README.md

 Either :

 - **(Recommended) Clone the repository in your `Addon` folder with name `ZygorGuidesViewer` (the name is very important, otherwise the addon won't load)**
+- (Alternative) Use [GitAddonsManager](https://woblight.gitlab.io/overview/gitaddonsmanager/).
+Remember to change the name to `ZygorGuidesViewer`
 - (Not recommended as you will not get updates) Download the Addon as a zip file, unzip it in your Addon folder, rename the extrated folder to `ZygorGuidesViewer`

 ## Contributing